Nonye2K3/chia/TEST.md

 this is a bug !

-I'm not admin auth, but I can create thie wiki !
+I'm not admin auth, but I can create this wiki !